simulogics/prosperousuniverse-docs/content/tutorials/base-setup/_index.md

 ![Missing materials](missing-materials.png)

-_If you are missing construction materials or prefabs (2 BSE in this example), “BUILD” is greyed out_
+_If you are missing construction materials, parts, or prefabs (2 BSE in this example), “BUILD” is greyed out_

 ## About this page